NoroffFEU/development-platforms/src/content/docs/frameworks/Astro/astro-case-study.md

 In an ever evolving industry that is web development, several innovative frameworks has seen the light of day with a mission to improve performance optimization without compromising on user experience and developer convenience.
 Among these is Astro, which version 1.0 released in May 2022 and already stands out as a revolutionary front-runner.
 Astro is developed with the modern web in mind and introduces a unique approach to building fast and efficient websites that is also developer friendly.
 At its core, Astro has a component based architecture, similar to other popular frameworks like React and
 Vue.js, yet it differs in its concept of partial hydration, a techique that dramatically reduces the amount of JavaScript sent to the browser.
 Astro renders its components to static HTML at build time, which ensures very fast load times.

-This case study delves into Astros features, its potential impact on the future of web development and how it balances speed, functionality and ease of use by positioning itself as a front-runner in the next generation of web development tools.
+This case study looks into Astros features, its potential impact on the future of web development and how it balances performance, functionality and ease of use by positioning itself as a front-runner in the next generation of web development tools.

 ## Brief History

 - **February 2021:** Astro is publicly announced and released in its first beta version.
-The release introduces the idea of a static site generator (SSG) with a focus on performance and partial hydration (reducing amount of JS sent to the browser).
+The release introduces the idea of a static site generator with a focus on performance and partial hydration (reducing amount of JS sent to the browser).

 - **November 2021:** Astro v0.21 is released which included improved build optimizations, enhanced CSS and image handling and more support for component frameworks.